 Of course, the last few years have told us an entirely different story.
 It is a story of lost hope, deep disappointment, and resentment.
 A story of popular distrust in the honesty and abilities of most elected leaders.
 A story of exaggerated promises not kept.

 The outcome of all this is not pretty.
 The unexpected outcome of the November 2016 presidential elections is evidence of the widespread feeling of deep despair.
-Indeed, according to millions who voted for Donald Trump mostly because he is not a professional politician, “the system” failed –period.
+Indeed, according to millions who voted for Donald Trump, “the system” failed –period.
 Its failure is so deep that it is not worth salvaging.
 In fact, it should be dismantled.
-Millions of Americans feel deeply alienated.
+In fact, millions of Americans voted for Trump mostly because he is not a professional politician.
+Therefore he is untarnished by Washington’s rot and well equipped to “clean the stables”,”drain the swamp” and all by himself –with his power and superior intelligence– transform America.

-Paradoxically, notwithstanding continuous economic growth and lower unemployment since the end of the Great Recession in 2010, rightly or wrongly millions of Americans who used to be part of a self-confident middle class now are and feel poorer and left behind.
+Paradoxically, notwithstanding continuous economic growth and much lower unemployment since the end of the Great Recession in 2010, rightly or wrongly millions of Americans who used to be part of a self-confident middle class now are and feel poorer, left behind and alienated.
 At the same time, millions of young people feel hopeless facing a world of diminished opportunities, while laboring under the crushing weight of absurdly large student debts.

 There is a way out